smnorris/fwapg/README.md

     ./03_neighbours.sh

-It is convenient for some workflows to relate `fwa_assessment_watersheds_poly` to stream segments and fundamental watersheds.
-Rather than do this spatially every time it is needed, lookups can be created.
-Lookups are provided and loaded in above `01_load.sh`, but they can be created from scratch with this script:
+Some workflows require relating `fwa_assessment_watersheds_poly` to stream segments and fundamental watersheds.
+There are no existing links in the attribues so this relation requires a resource intensive spatial query.
+Rather than running a spatial query every time, we can create lookups.
+The lookups are provided at `https://hillcrestgeo.ca/outgoing/public/fwapg/` and loaded by `01_load.sh`, but they can be created from scratch with this script:

     ./04_assessment_watersheds_lookups.sh